Home / Vacancies

 • genuine interest in the work of the British Psychotherapy Foundation.

-• knowledge and experience of safeguarding practices as determined by the Safeguarding Adult Board and Charity Commission.
+• knowledge of safeguarding practices as determined by the Safeguarding Adult Board and Charity Commission experience.

 We particularly welcome applications from women, disabled and Black, Asian, and Minority Ethnic [BAME] candidates.

-The successful candidate must abide by The Nolan principles – The seven principles of public life (See Annex A)
+The successful candidates must abide by The Nolan principles – The seven principles of public life (See Annex A)

 Time commitment and term of office